Originally published: 12 June 2025

 A flag to indicate that the output is due for publication between the submission deadline and the end of the publication period and therefore may have an associated output on the reserve list (see sub-section 18).

-Request to ‘multiple-weight’ the output
+Request to ‘double-weight’ the output

 Supplementary information